 As chancellor, Bishop, working with Eugene Washington, MD, executive vice chancellor and provost, unveiled the first comprehensive, campuswide strategic plan and laid the foundation for ongoing programs to enrich diversity and create a supportive work environment.
 UCSF also adopted a new mission: advancing health worldwide™.

 Pursuing Continued Excellence

-Sam Hawgood, MBBS, a renowned neonatologist and dean of the UCSF School of Medicine, took the helm as interim chancellor in April 2014.
-He filled the position left by Susan Desmond-Hellmann, MD, MPH, who served as the University's ninth chancellor and was first woman to lead the campus, from 2009 to 2014.
+Sam Hawgood, MBBS, a renowned neonatologist and dean of the UCSF School of Medicine, took the helm as UCSF's 10th chancellor in July 2014, having served in the interim position since the previous April.
+He filled the position left by Susan Desmond-Hellmann, MD, MPH, who was first woman to lead the campus, from 2009 to 2014.